rmm5t/ryan.mcgeary.org/_posts/2014-08-20-html5-autocomplete-cheatsheet.md

 The
-[best documentation I could find on autocomplete types](http://wiki.whatwg.org/wiki/Autocomplete_Types) was on [whatwg.org](http://www.whatwg.org/), but the formatting made it a bit difficult to easily see what types were availble and recommended.
+[best documentation I could find on autocomplete types](http://wiki.whatwg.org/wiki/Autocomplete_Types) was on [whatwg.org](http://www.whatwg.org/), but the formatting made it a bit difficult to easily see what types were available/recommended.

 Hence, this [cheatsheet][cheatsheet] was born.
 Let me know if it helps.